devwdougherty/personal-developer-wiki/Operational System/Linux/Ubuntu/Terminal.md

 ```
 $ tar -xvzf package_java.targz
 ```
+_Optional:_ You can put the directory that has chosen for application directly at end of decompress line e.g: $ tar -xvzf package_java.targz **/opt/**

 _Explanation:_

 **f:** this must be the last flag of the command, and the tar file must be immediately after.
 It tells tar the name and path of the compressed file.